cloudfoundry/cli/plugin_examples/README.md

   - A struct `plugin.CliConnection` that contains methods for invoking cf CLI commands
   - A string array that contains the arguments passed from the `cf` process

-The `GetMetadata()` function informs the CLI of the name of a plugin, the commands it implements, and help text for each command that users can display with `cf help`.
+The `GetMetadata()` function informs the CLI of the name of a plugin, plugin version (optional), the commands it implements, and help text for each command that users can display with `cf help`.